Luis Enrique: Spain

 Luis Enrique was named coach of the Spain national team on 9 July 2018, replacing former club and country teammate Fernando Hierro.
-His first match in charge occurred on 8 September, and he led the side to a 2–1 win against England in the UEFA Nations League at Wembley Stadium.
+His first match in charge occurred on 8 September, and he led the side to a 2–1 win against England in the UEFA Nations League at Wembley.

-In November 2019, Enrique rejoined the national team after having quit his post for personal reasons four months prior.
-Speaking to the press after his return, a visibly angry Enrique alleged his friend and colleague of six years Robert Moreno — who managed the national team after his resignation — was "disloyal" and wanted to hold on to his interim position.
+In November 2019, Luis Enrique rejoined the national team after having quit his post for personal reasons four months prior.
+Speaking to the press after his return, a visibly angry Luis Enrique alleged that his friend and colleague of six years Robert Moreno — who managed the national team after his resignation — was "disloyal" and wanted to hold on to his interim position.

-When Enrique selected a 24-man Euro 2020 squad (despite being allowed 26) that contained no Real Madrid players, he was accused of having an anti-Madrid bias.
+When Luis Enrique selected a 24-man Euro 2020 squad (despite being allowed 26) that contained no Real Madrid players, he was accused of having an anti-Madrid bias.
 Several high-profile omissions from his squad were seen as a way for him to assert control over the dressing room and the team.
 However, he led Spain to the tournament's semi-finals, in which they lost against Italy on penalties, after a 1–1 draw.

-At the 2022 World Cup, Enrique's team were defeated in the round of 16 following another shootout, 3–0 against Morocco.
+At the 2022 World Cup, Luis Enrique's team were defeated in the round of 16 following another shootout, 3–0 against Morocco.
 In the wake of this performance, he stepped down from his position.

 Paris Saint-Germain

 On 5 July 2023, Luis Enrique officially became the manager of Ligue 1 club Paris Saint-Germain, succeeding Christophe Galtier; he signed a two-year contract.
 He won a domestic treble in his first season, also reaching the Champions League semi-finals.

 PSG renewed their domestic supremacy in 2024–25, losing no matches in the first 28 and winning the league with six to spare.
-Enrique also led them to retain the Coupe de France and to the final of the Champions League, where they beat Inter Milan 5–0 to complete a continental treble, the first by a French club, while he became the second manager to achieve this twice.
+Luis Enrique also led them to retain the Coupe de France and to the final of the Champions League, where they beat Inter Milan 5–0 to complete a continental treble, the first by a French club, while he became the second manager to achieve this twice.
 He also guided the side to the final of the 2025 FIFA Club World Cup, the first edition of the expanded competition, but lost 3–0 to Chelsea, ending hopes of claiming seven trophies in a calendar year for the first time in history.

+On 28 April 2026, Luis Enrique secured his 50th Champions League victory in just 77 matches, surpassing the previous record set by Guardiola who reached the milestone in 80.
+A month later, his side claimed the French title with a 2–0 win against Lens, marking his third in the competition.
+He then guided Paris Saint-Germain to a 4–3 shootout victory over Arsenal in the Champions League final following a 1–1 draw after extra time.